 The differing chunks of similarities seems played with when Alan Gabriel is rejected by Big Duo; Schwarzwald, despite being quite deceased for half the series, seems to manifest through Big Duo to actively berate Alan's gleefully pointless killing as being unworthy compared to his own motivations.
 Alan may have had the killing down, but it takes more than killing to make you worthy of being the Joker expy of the series.

-Ruins of the Modern Age: Though never said out loud, it's made damn clear that Paradigm City is built on top of New York City.
+Though never said out loud, it's made damn clear that Paradigm City is built on top of New York City.
 To drive the point home, every instance of a notable New York landmark showing up, generally shows that landmark (and everything around it) destroyed.

 In Episode 5, it's mentioned that a man fell into the Hudson.
 In that same episode, its revealed that the bridge he fell from is the George Washington Bridge.

 Several track titles on the Original Sound Score II album allude to actual Manhattan streets and locations.